Why This Recipe Works

 Churn the chilled base in an ice cream maker according to the manufacturer’s directions, until fluffy and thick enough to gather in the dasher (about 30 minutes, but the timing will vary depending on the type of machine).
 When the ice cream is ready, shut off the machine and, using the chilled spatula, scrape into the chilled container.
 Enjoy as soft-serve, or cover with plastic pressed directly against surface of ice cream, then close lid and freeze until firm enough to scoop, about 4 hours.

-3-quart stainless steel saucier, non-reactive sieve, ice cream maker, non-reactive, freezer-safe container
+3-quart stainless steel saucier, non-reactive fine mesh strainer, ice cream maker, non-reactive, freezer-safe container

 Historically, buttermilk has always been lowfat by nature, because it was a byproduct of churning butter.
 Modern manufacturing methods may not produce buttermilk the same way, but low-fat styles best mimic the flavor and body prized in the original.